taufiqhashmi1/Fruit-Detection-Using-FOMO/README.md

 ## 📄 License

-Distributed under the MIT License.
+Distributed under the Apache License 2.0.
 See `LICENSE` for more information.

+*Note: The machine learning model and inference SDK are provided by Edge Impulse under the Apache License 2.0.*